unrealcv/unrealcv/docs/index.md

 ## Introduction
-UnrealCV is a project to help computer vision researchers build virtual worlds using Unreal Engine 4 (UE4).
+UnrealCV helps computer vision researchers build virtual worlds using Unreal Engine 4 (UE4).
 It extends UE4 with a plugin by providing:

 1. A set of UnrealCV commands to interact with the virtual world.
 2. Communication between UE4 and an external program, such as Caffe.